azure-recipes/jenkins-nginx-azurewebapp/README.md

 * -r or --resourcegroup (Default 'myresourcegroup'): Name of the Resource Group to be created.
 * -l or --location (Default 'westus'): Location for all resources to be created.
-* -s or --storageaccount (Default 'mystorageaccount'): Name of the Storage Account to be created.
-This must be a globally unique name.
-* -f or --fileshare (Default 'myfileshare'): Name of the File Share to be created.
 * -p or --appserviceplan (Default 'myappserviceplan'): Name of the App Service Plan to be created.
 * -w or --webapp (Default 'mywebapp'): Name of the Web App Service to be created.
 This must be a globally unique name.